-Since moving to Scotland I have joined a walking group so that I can keep fit for bigger projects and get to know Scotland better.
-This has involved some lovely trips including Peebles, Bridge of Earn, Killearn and Glen Devon.
+Since moving to Scotland last year I have joined a walking group so that I can keep fit for bigger projects and get to know the country better.
+This has involved some lovely trips so far including Peebles, Bridge of Earn, Killearn and Glen Devon.
 On other fronts it has been a busy year which is why I haven’t posted for a while.

 Edie tells the story of a woman who has dutifully cared for her controlling, bad tempered husband for 30 years until his death.
 The film begins 3 years later with Edie reminiscing about happier times with her father which preceded her marriage.